Travel By Train to Milwaukee

 Summary of Mid-West Train Options

-With the exception of the Empire Builder, each of these routes will require connecting to the Hiawatha in Chicago.
+With the exception of the Empire Builder and Borealis, each of these routes will require connecting to the Hiawatha in Chicago.
 The schedules link on the Amtrak routes page will make it easy to see the departure and arrival times in both directions.

 Train Schedule Reliability

-When taking a long-distance train from the mid-point it is best to plan to check the train status during its journey, and only go the train station once it starts to get close to your embarkation point.
+When taking a long-distance train from the mid-point it is best to check the train status during its journey, and only go to the train station once the train starts to get close to your embarkation point.

 For this reason, it sometimes makes sense to take the train in one direction but not the other.